JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 [storage classes](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi#dynamically-create-azure-disks-pvs-by-using-the-built-in-storage-classes)
 when creating dynamic volumes.

-As mentioned in the previous post (and [AKS Release notes](https://github.com/Azure/AKS/releases/tag/2024-04-28)), built-in [storage classes](https://learn.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes) in clusters with 1.28 and below don't have [Zone-redundant storage (ZRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks) support.
-This means that if you have not created a storage class with ZRS support, your disks will be created as [Locally redundant storage (LRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#locally-redundant-storage-for-managed-disks).
+As mentioned in the previous post (and [AKS Release notes](https://github.com/Azure/AKS/releases/tag/2024-04-28)), [storage classes](https://learn.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes) in clusters with 1.28 and below don't have [Zone-redundant storage (ZRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks) support built-in.
+This means that **if you have not created a storage class with ZRS support**, your disks will be created as [Locally redundant storage (LRS)](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#locally-redundant-storage-for-managed-disks).

 From the above link: